-29. Clients With a Mental Injury as a Result of Sexual Abuse
+Clients With a Mental Injury as a Result of Sexual Abuse

 During the referral or assessment process, a Provider may identify that a Client has suffered a mental injury resulting from sexual abuse.
-If the Client is needing support related to the sexual abuse experienced, the keyworker should discuss a referral to an Integrated Services for Sensitive Claims (ISSC) Provider with the Client and ACC, with Client consent.
+If the Client is needing support related to the sexual abuse experienced, the keyworker should discuss a referral to the Sensitive Claims

+Service Provider with the Client and ACC, with Client consent.
 ACC will support the keyworker and Client to determine support and next steps which may include the lodgement of a sensitive claim.
 Further information about the Integrated Service for Sensitive Claims can be found on www.findsupport.co.nz.

-A Provider might also become aware a Pain Management Service Client is already receiving services under the ISSC contract.
-In this instance it may be appropriate for the Provider to make contact with the ISSC key worker, but only if the client consents to do so.
+A Provider might also become aware a Pain Management Service Client is already receiving services under the Sensitive Claims Service contract.
+In this instance it may be appropriate for the Provider to make contact with the Sensitive Claims Service key worker, but only if the client consents to do so.